 After an hour had passed, all that was left to do was to combine the cider vinegar, sugar, celery seeds, and mustard seeds.
 I drained the vegetables and added the vinegar mixture.
 After letting the pickles sit in the refrigerator for 48 hours, I had my first taste … and they are better than I thought they would be!
 Sweet, with a little zip from the hot peppers.
 Still not as good as my grandfather’s pickles, but I’ll work on it!

 Below is the recipe for these sweet pickles.
 Prefer sour to sweet?
-Watch Catherine, the Old Farmer’s Almanac new media editor, make Refrigerator Dill Pickles.
+Watch Catherine, the Old Farmer’s Almanac digital editor, make Refrigerator Dill Pickles.

 Photo Credit: W. Atlee Burpee & Co.